TheAcharya/MarkerData-Website/docs/troubleshooting.md

 ## Final Cut Pro crashes during extraction when the timeline includes Metaburner’s Custom Title.

-[Metaburner](https://metaburner.pro)’s Custom Title is a highly complex title effect, leading to an intricate FCPXML structure.
+[Metaburner](https://metaburner.pro)’s Title is a highly complex title effect, leading to an intricate FCPXML structure.
 This complexity is the primary reason Final Cut Pro encounters stability issues during the extraction process.
-Although image extraction may be feasible on basic timelines using Metaburner’s Custom Title, **Marker Data** does not account for Metaburner’s Custom Title, as we do not support third-party custom titles for parsing.
+Although image extraction may be feasible on basic timelines using Metaburner’s Title, **Marker Data** does not account for Metaburner’s Title, as we do not support third-party custom titles for parsing.

 If you need to burn Metaburner’s Title into your clips for image extraction via **Marker Data**, a simple solution is to pre-render the timeline.
 To do this, render the timeline containing Metaburner’s Title and export it as a new file.
 Then, create a new timeline with the rendered file and copy-paste the title containing all your markers.
 This approach allows you to perform extraction tasks seamlessly without encountering any issues.